Millerton, Madera County, California: Mining camp

 As part of the California Gold Rush, placer miners explored the San Joaquin River.
-A man named Cassady set up a placer mining operation, near where the Temperance Flat Dam was later built, around 1851.
+A man named Cassady set up a placer mining operation, near where the Temperance Flat Dam was proposed to be built, around 1851.
 The mine became known as Cassady's Bar.
 Cassady was killed by a local tribe and found on the bank of the river with his legs cut off and his tongue cut out.

 Despite the hostilities, miners continued to flow to the San Joaquin River and a settlement called Rootville sprung up along the south bank of the free-flowing San Joaquin River due to the mining and trapping activity.
 The settlement was located along the Stockton - Los Angeles Road which allowed travelers to visit by stage and freight wagon.
 McCray's Ferry on the north bank of the river was the means for crossing the river at that point.

-A permanent Army fort named Fort Miller was established about a mile up-river and the settlement was renamed to Millerton.
-It continued to grow with the prosperity of the gold mining and with the protection of the Fort.
-A hotel was built, as well as livery stables, shops, gambling halls and many saloons.
+A permanent Army fort named Fort Miller was established about a mile upriver and the settlement was renamed to Millerton.
+It continued to grow with the prosperity of gold mining and with the protection of the Fort.
+A hotel was built, as well as livery stables, shops, gambling halls, and many saloons.

 County seat

-Millerton was named the original county seat of Fresno County, that was formed in 1856 when the county was larger than today.
+Millerton was named the original county seat of Fresno County, which was formed in 1856 when the county was larger than today.
 The county comprised its current area and all of what became Madera County and parts of what are today San Benito, Tulare, Kings, Inyo, and Mono counties.
 Election of county officers also took place in 1856.

 In 1857, the first county-built jail structure was completed but a prisoner demonstrated it was easily escapable due to poor construction.
 County business was conducted in a very informal fashion, with the officers often taking breaks from their work to meet at a saloon.

 The Great Flood of 1862 damaged the settlement, as well as many other places in the western states.
 It was rebuilt but remained within the flood zone despite hills nearby.
 A courthouse and new jail was erected in 1867, above the high water line.
 The building was made from granite sourced from a quarry a quarter of a mile away.
 The blocks were transported via oxen to be used in construction.
 The building was two stories and contained a courtroom, a jail, as well as offices for the sheriff, assessor, treasurer and clerk.
 The most notable structures besides the courthouse were Ira McCray's Oak Hotel, Payne's Exchange Saloon and George Greierson's General Merchandise Store.